petecarapetyan/fins-rocket-themes/seed-markdown/docs/howto/index.md

 # Theming HowTo

-Rocket/Fins themes such as this one are designed to be customized by their consumers.
+Rocket/Fins themes are intended for customization!

-The process of customization can be very easy - after all it's just HTML and CSS at it's core!
+The process of customization can be very easy, for an HTML/CSS developer - even if the templating is an added bit of complexity.

-But it can also be the source of some un-necessary confusion, if you haven't contextualized the process of how it all works in your own brain.
-This section is designed to make that process a bit easier.
+But customization can also be the source of some un-necessary confusion, if you haven't contextualized this process of how it all works in your own brain.

-Because I go off and do other things than develop rocket themes, I sometimes have to remind myself of the basic working parts when I've been away for a while.
-This section is made to speed up that process.
+Because I go off and do other things than develop rocket themes, I sometimes have to remind myself of the basic working parts when I've been away for a while. _**This section is made to speed up that process.**_